erickfis/NOAA-Storm-Database/readme.md

 [HTML
 version](https://github.com/erickfis/NOAA-Storm-Database/blob/master/NOAA-stormDB.html)

-In this study we will analise the NOAA Storm Database in order to determine what are the worst natural catastrofic events, both in terms of public health and in economic impact.
+In this study we have analysed the NOAA Storm Database in order to determine what are the worst natural catastrophic events, both in terms of public health and in economic impact.

 The U.S. National Oceanic and Atmospheric Administration's (NOAA) storm